Last updated on May 13, 2021

 Use of website server log information for IT security purposes

 We collect and store server logs to ensure network and IT security and so that the server and the Services remain uncompromised.
-This includes analysing log files to help identify and prevent unauthorised access to our network, the distribution of malicious code, denial of services attacks and other cyber attacks, by detecting unusual or suspicious activity.
+This includes analyzing log files to help identify and prevent unauthorized access to our network, the distribution of malicious code, denial of services attacks and other cyber-attacks, by detecting unusual or suspicious activity.

 Unless we are investigating suspicious or potential criminal activity, we do not make any attempt to identify you from the information collected via server logs.

-Use of website server log information to analyse website use and improve our website
+Use of website server log information to analyze website use and improve our website

-We use the information collected by our server logs to analyse how our users interact with our Services and their features.
-For example, we analyse the number of visits and unique visitors we receive, the time and date of the visit, the location of the visit and the operating system and browser used.
+We use the information collected by our server logs to analyze how our users interact with our Services and their features.
+For example, we analyze the number of visits and unique visitors we receive, the time and date of the visit, the location of the visit and the operating system and browser used.